biolink/biolink-model/docs/decreases_transport_of.md

----
-parent: Slots
-title: biolink:decreases_transport_of
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: decreases_transport_of
+# Type: decreases transport of

-translator_minimal
-{: .translator_minimal-subset-label }

 holds between two molecular entities where the action or effect of one decreases the rate of transport of the other across some boundary in a system of interest

 URI: [biolink:decreases_transport_of](https://w3id.org/biolink/vocab/decreases_transport_of)

 ## Domain and Range